A recession indicator with an impressive record recently moved into the red.

 The first horseman was revealed in a recent Duke-CFO survey, which found half of CFOs are planning on a recession at the end of 2019 or first part of 2020.
 Eighty-two percent believe a recession will start by the end of 2020.
 Their job is risk management, and they are overwhelmingly convinced a recession is imminent.

 The second horseman is the realization of anti-growth protectionism.
 The bluster of last year had no real impact on our economy.
 However, the effects are now more than words – they are decreased trade opportunities.
-The most famous appearance of the third horseman was the Smoot-Hawley tariffs, which are widely believed to have triggered, deepened, and extended the Great Depression.
+The most famous appearance of the second horseman was the Smoot-Hawley tariffs, which are widely believed to have triggered, deepened, and extended the Great Depression.
 Don’t just focus on the U.S.-China tit-for-tat.
 Probably the greatest trade threat is Brexit, expected in March.

 The third is market volatility.
 This horseman delivers a lot of false prophecies.
 For example, market volatility spiked during the greatest daily drawdown in modern S&P history, Black Monday in October 1987 – but there was no recession.